DavidWarrenKatz/Hypermatrix/README.md

 ./getData.sh

 This file downloads bulk Hi-C files from a reference Hi-C file.
-All reference files are GM12878 by defauls, but can be easily changed as needed.
+All reference files are GM12878 by default, but can be easily changed as needed.